pivotal/docs-tap/tap-gui/tap-gui-rbac/enable-rbac-ssc-sa-plug-ins.hbs.md

-# Enable RBAC for SSC and SAGUI plug-ins
+# Enable role-based access control for the Secure Supply Chains UI and Security Analysis UI plug-ins

-This topic tells you how to become able to view workloads on SSC and SAGUI when using a cluster with role-based access control (RBAC) and namespace-scoped access.
+This topic tells you how to make workloads visible on the Secure Supply Chains UI and the Security Analysis UI when using a cluster with role-based access control (RBAC) and namespace-scoped access.

 ## <a id="add-permissions"></a> Add permissions to list namespaces

 To be able to get the information from the scoped namespaces, users must have permission to list namespaces.
 To grant this permission, create a new `ClusterRole` and `ClusterRoleBinding`:

 1. Add the following to `namespace-cluster-role.yaml`: